Thursday, November 14, 2013

 Few businesses accept bitcoin.
 This may seem like a problem now and it may be a problem in the future if business don't accept it, but bitcoin makes exchanging currencies cheaper than traditional methods.
 It costs less to travel with it, which, with Echo Boomers' love of travel creates a demand.
 That being written, it still needs more businesses to accept it.

-Why Bitcoin Carries Value
+Why Bitcoin Might Carry Value

 Popular among young men.
 Men tend to lead innovation.
 Pretty much every early successful industry was dominated by men initially.
 The same applies to many trends.
 For instance, Echo Boomers love their tattoos, but if you go back about 30 years it was only men who had tattoos.
 We may see the same with bitcoin.